 AIPS is a set of programs for the analysis of continuum and line VLBI observations involving one or more BB channel.
 These programs are available for a wide range of computer operating systems.
-Section 25.1 gives contact information.
+Section 26.1 gives contact information.
 Extensive on-line internal documentation can be accessed within AIPS.
 An entire chapter in the AIPS Cookbook (NRAO staff, 1996) provides useful "how-to" guidance for those reducing VLBI data.
+A "designated AIP" program covers general AIPS user support, including VLBI.
+A designated AIP list is available on the WWW from the NRAO home page (see Section 26.3) and in the AIPS startup message at the AOC.